vitejs/vite/docs/guide/features.md

 }
 ```

 Matched files are by default lazy loaded via dynamic import and will be split into separate chunks during build.
+Be careful with this function, as this can lead to double fetching of files, if `build.modulePreload` is turned on.

 If you'd rather import all the modules directly (e.g. relying on side-effects in these modules to be applied first), you can use `import.meta.globEager` instead:

 ```js
 const modules = import.meta.globEager('./dir/*.js')